Walgreens The Thread

-By Jenilee Matz, MPH Mar 11, 2022 • 7 min
+By Jenilee Matz, MPH May 20, 2024 • 7 min

 In diabetes, the body loses its ability to control blood glucose (sugar) levels.
 Over time, this can lead to serious complications that can affect the whole body, including your feet and legs.
-Learn about diabetic nerve pain in the feet, diabetic leg pain and other problems, and why caring for your feet is so important when you have diabetes.

 Why diabetes can lead to foot problems

 Diabetes often causes foot issues.
-This is because chronic high blood sugar levels can eventually lead to nerve damage, called diabetic neuropathy, which can cause symptoms in the feet and legs.
+This is often because chronic high blood sugar levels can eventually lead to nerve damage, called diabetic neuropathy, which can cause symptoms in the feet and legs.
 In fact, at the time of a type 2 diabetes diagnosis, about 1 in 4 people already have some degree of neuropathy.
 The disease tends to affect both sides of the body, with symptoms starting in the feet.
 As nerve damage progresses, you may start to experience symptoms in your legs.
 Some people even develop symptoms in their hands and arms.

 You may wonder what diabetic nerve pain is and what it feels like.
 Signs of neuropathy can vary.
 Some people describe it as intense pain or numbness in the feet while others have less intense symptoms or loss of balance.
 Diabetic nerve pain symptoms include: